New to our town?

 The Friends Meeting House, Thomas Street

-Round the corner to the right from the Merchants house we continue the nonconformist theme.
 Built in 1673 the Meeting House has been in continuous use ever since.
 One of the earliest of such buildings in the country, it has changed little over the centuries.
 Cirencester Quakers have had a considerable role in the town’s history.
 The large garden at the rear of the building was formerly the burial ground.
 The graves are still retained and a plan of the graveyard can be seen – the garden now forms a peaceful oasis amid the surrounding busy streets with a good view of the Parish Church and an attractive herbaceous border.
-You will find the Quakers very conversant with the history of their building, should you get into conversation.

 The Parish Church of St John Baptist

-Guides are available, from the desk in church.
-If the day is clear, do go up the tower (if open).
-There are articles in our Newsletters nos 8 and 9 about the church and churchyard, sadly not in print
+Guides are always available with much more information from the desk as you enter the church.
+Check the church website to see when the tower is open.
+There are articles in our Newsletters nos 8 and 9 about the church and churchyard.

 Cirencester Water Works Lewis Lane

 The Cirencester Water Works Company was founded in 1882, but the building is probably slightly later.
-While sewers were apparently constructed slightly before then, there was no power to make occupants connect to them (as now!).
+While sewers were apparently constructed slightly before then, there was no power to make occupants connect to them.
 The water became tainted from infiltration and the waterworks moved to Baunton in the 1930s (where it still is, though the supply is now augmented from elsewhere).
 The waterworks building had a number of later uses and is now part of a scheme of flats including the adjacent feed mill.
-We do not have a history of utilities yet, perhaps we should… We did have a gas works; did we have an electricity works?